The PPA Executive Committee

 Despoina is a pain management physiotherapist (BSc in Physiotherapy, Athens University; MSc in Pain, King’s College London) for the Royal Free Hospital currently serving as the Diversity and Equality officer for the PPA.
 Despoina has had a special interest in long term pain since her undergraduate years and has been working with complex pain patients since graduation.
 She has worked in different countries and settings (e.g hospital, university, hospice) which made her aware to the varying needs of different groups within each settings.
 She has consistently been an advocate for inclusivity and equal opportunities so this role is bringing her two main interests together.
 Despoina would be very keen to hear from all about any issues relating to inclusivity, diversity, equal opportunities as they might relate them with the PPA.

 |PRO and Website Officer:|

-Claire is an extended scope practitioner in the Pain Management Service in NHS Forth Valley.
+Claire is an extended scope physiotherapist in the Pain Management Service in NHS Forth Valley.